yelynn1/h6751/index.md

 2. **Attending two random lectures**: We are going to take attendance at two randonly-selected (non-guest) lectures in the quarter.
 Each is worth 1% (total 2%).
 3. **Karma Point**: Any other act that improves the class, which instructors notics and deems worthy: 1%.

+### Kaggle Competition (5%)

+H6751 will host a internal text mining competition.
+The deatils will be announced later.

-### Individual In-class Assignment (20%)
+### Individual In-class Assignment (15%)

-We are going to have a 2 in-class assignments, which will cover programming.
+We are going to have a two-hour in-class assignment, which covers programming.
 The details will be announced later.

 ### Group Project (30%)